thepolicylab-projectportals/project-portal-theme/README.md

 ### Set up Airtable API keys

-Create a `.env` file and fill it with your unique values:
+Create a `.env` file in the `sites/<site id>` directory you want to develop on and fill it with your unique values:

 ```
 AIRTABLE_API_KEY=""